About this policy

 - the FOI Act contains a consultation process for dealing with requests for documents that contain personal or business information about another person

-- you can complain to the Australian Information Commissioner about what we do under the FOI Act
+- you can complain to the Office of the Australian Information Commissioner about what we do under the FOI Act

 - if you are refused access under the FOI Act you have a right to apply for internal review or Information Commissioner review of the access refusal decision.

 Find out more information about how to make a request under the FOI Act on the Freedom of Information page.
 You can also make a request by emailing firstname.lastname@example.org.